justingrant94/BackEnd--Project4/README.md

 **2.** Stepping away and taking a break is sometimes the perfect remedy to overcoming a block, as many of the time I would find myself glued to my desk completely puzzling myself.

-**3.** Really pleased with how clean the app looks, as I was quite skeptical in the beginning as I thought maybe I may have bit off more than i can chew.
+**3.**  Really pleased with how clean the app looks, as I was quite sceptical in the beginning as I thought maybe I may have bit off more than I can chew.